Small Dog Syndrome: What is it? How do you avoid it?

-Today we will explore where small dog syndrome comes from and how you can avoid it in your own little pup.
+This post covers the question of where small dog syndrome comes from and how you can avoid it in your own little pup.

 Signs of small dog syndrome

-Dogs with small dog syndrome show:
+Dogs with Small Dog Syndrome show:

 - Marking inside the house

 - Reactivity, especially around boundaries such as behind fences or on a leash